gpbl/material-ui-sass/README.md

 This obviously means we need to sassify also the documentation site, but that's not the hard part :)

+### IRC channel

+If you'd like to join the development, you could enter #material-ui-sass channel on Freenode.

 ### Start the documentation site

 After running `npm install`, start the documentation site from the `node_modules` directory: